 The review draws from data on more than 4,500 people living with psoriasis across 55 studies, providing the most comprehensive picture yet for what scientific evidence reveals about which foods and supplements could most significantly affect disease severity.

 The authors are quick to point out, however, that medical treatments still lead the way in tackling psoriasis, and evidence has shown that the primary role of diet is to help mitigate disease symptoms and possible comorbidities in some patients.
-(To learn more about comorbidities request your free fact sheet .)
+(To learn more about comorbidities request your free quick guide.)

 “There is what’s called a reporting bias – people who try something that works for them are going to speak more loudly than if it didn’t.”
 Armstrong says.
 “That gives you a perception that it works for lots of people.”